AeonDigital/Shell-MSE-Main-Module/doc/05 Function Manual.md

 - [[labels]]
   A collection of labels (separated by space) that can be used by the user to select the corresponding actual value.
+  Use single quotation marks to delimit values that contain spaces.

 &nbsp;